MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/auto-update-shipment.md

 will allow any order updates to automatically flow through to the warehouse without manual intervention for as long as warehouse work hasn’t been created.

-Without the auto-update functionality, only quantity decreases automatically flow, as long as warehouse work hasn’t been created.
-Users always have to manually update or delete lines and then re-release lines if order quantities increase or new order lines are added.
+Without the auto-update functionality, only quantity decreases will automatically flow, as long as warehouse work hasn’t been created.
+Users have to manually update or delete lines and then re-release lines if order quantities increase or new order lines are added.
 With the auto-update functionality, the business can seamlessly provide updates to the warehouse without having to worry about order line updates not being reflected on related shipments and loads.

 The auto-update shipment functionality applies to sales order lines and transfer order lines and is enabled for a specific warehouse.
-This allows the company to apply different auto update shipment policies across warehouses, when required.
+This allows a company to apply different auto update shipment policies across warehouses, when required.
-By default, the auto update shipment policy applied for all warehouses that use warehouse management process is on quantity decrease.
-With this policy setting, only quantity decreases automatically flow through to a shipment and load for as long as warehouse work hasn’t been created.
+By default, the auto update shipment policy applied for all warehouses that use warehouse management process is for quantity decrease.
+With this policy setting, only quantity decreases automatically flow through to a shipment and load as long as warehouse work hasn’t been created.
 This is similar to legacy behavior without the functionality.

 Determining factor for the feature